Sajad Haider: Director of Joint Warfare

-After graduating from the National Defence College, Islamabad in 1977, Haider was appointed Director of Joint Warfare at the General Headquarters.
+After graduating from the National Defence College, Islamabad in 1977, he was appointed Director of Joint Warfare at the General Headquarters.
+In 1978, he attended the Quaid-i-Azam University and earned his Master of Science degree in Anthropology.

-Sajad Haider recalled that in 1980, he was called by Lt Gen F. S. Lodhi, the Chief of General Staff (CGS), who informed him that Vice Chief of Army Staff General Sawar Khan had recommended him for the Sitara-e-Imtiaz in recognition of his contributions to Joint warfare concepts.
+Sajad Haider recollected that in 1980, he was called by Lt Gen F. S. Lodhi, the Chief of General Staff (CGS), who informed him that Vice Chief of Army Staff General Sawar Khan had recommended him for the Sitara-e-Imtiaz in recognition of his contributions to joint warfare concepts.
 This was the first time an air force officer had been recommended by the army high command to the air chief.
 Lodhi mentioned that the recommendation had been sent to Air Headquarters and Haider would likely hear about the award soon, with it appearing on the Pakistan Day awards list.
-The top generals of the army had endorsed him (Appendix ‘I’).
+The top generals of the army had endorsed him (Appendix 'I').
 However, Air Commodore Saleem, the brother-in-law of General Zia-ul-Haq, did not present the army high command's recommendation to the Air Chief and it was subsequently suppressed.

 Dissent against Zia's dictatorship

 As President General Zia-ul-Haq outlined his continued military rule at a top-secret meeting at the General Headquarters in November 1979, recalling the incident, Haider wrote that a sense of rebellion stirred within him, as he had been harboring concerns about the prevailing situation in the country.
-Nervous and hesitant, Sajad stated that he knew that dissenting against Zia could mark the end of his career in the PAF.

-While Zia sat down after his closing remarks, Sajad stood up and felt a tug at his trousers from Lieut.
+While Zia sat down after his closing remarks, Haider stood up and felt a tug at his trousers from Lieut.
 General F. S. Lodhi, urging him to remain silent.
-Sajad says he was fully aware that expressing his dissent could have severe consequences.
-Gathering his courage, Sajad stood up and addressed the President directly.
+He says he was fully aware that expressing his dissent could have severe consequences.
+Gathering his courage, Haider stood up and addressed the President directly.
 General Zia-ul-Haq, irritated by the interruption, granted him a brief moment to speak.
 In that instance, he voiced his concerns about the intelligence agencies, the stifled press, and the intimidation faced by ordinary citizens.
 He painted a stark picture of the disconnect between the rulers and the nation.

-In front of the entire gathering, Sajad stated: "Mr. President, Pakistanis seem to live in a constant state of foreboding and terror of the intelligence agencies.
+In front of the entire gathering, Haider stated:Mr. President, Pakistanis seem to live in a constant state of foreboding and terror of the intelligence agencies.
 These intelligence agencies have never told the truth, as it is not in their culture to do so, nor are they telling the truth to you about the state of the hearts and minds of the nation.
 Are these hearts beating for Pakistan or from the fear of getting lashed in public or thrown in dirty cells with convicts on the mere suspicion of being dissenters?
 These agencies have carefully crafted the fall of every government.
 What is to stop them from doing the same to your government?